The-Scripters-Guild/ForgeWiki/scripting/nodes/generic-objectives/activate-flag-spawn.md

 # Activate Flag Spawn
 ![](../../../.gitbook/assets/activate-flag-spawn.png)
 ## Description
-Activates the Generic Flag SPawn, causing it to spawn.
-The object does not have to set the Triggered By Script property to use this node.
+Activates the *Generic Flag SPawn*, causing it to spawn.
+The object does not have to set the **Triggered By Script** property to use this node.

 ## Node Type
 Nodes fall into two basic categories: Data and Execution.
 This node Executes a function directly in the node string.